hashicorp/consul-k8s/cli/README.md

   -namespace=<string>
       Namespace for the Consul installation.

-  -skip-wipe-data
-      Skip deleting all PVCs, Secrets, and Service Accounts associated with Consul Helm installation without prompting for approval to delete.
-The default is false.

   -wipe-data
+      This behaviour of this flag depends on the value of -auto-approve.
-      Delete all PVCs, Secrets, and Service Accounts associated with Consul Helm installation without prompting for approval to delete.
-Only use this when persisted data from previous installations is no longer necessary.
+      When -wipe-data=true, the CLI will delete PVCs and Secrets if -auto-approve=true.
+When -wipe-data=false, the CLI will prompt to wipe PVCs and Secrets if -auto-approve=false, and skip wiping them if -auto-approve=true.
+Only set this to true when persisted data from previous installations is no longer necessary.
 The default is false.

 Global Options: